Skforecast: Time series forecasting with python and scikit learn

 A time series is a succession of chronologically ordered data spaced at equal or unequal intervals.
 The forecasting process consists of predicting the future value of a time series, either by modeling the series solely based on its past behavior (autoregressive) or by using other external variables.

-This document describes how to use Scikit-learn regression models to perform forecasting on time series.
-Specifically, it introduces Skforecast, a simple library that contains the classes and functions necessary to adapt any Scikit-learn regression model to forecasting problems.
+This guide explores the use of scikit-learn regression models for time series forecasting.
+Specifically, it introduces skforecast, an intuitive library equipped with essential classes and functions to customize any Scikit-learn regression model to effectively address forecasting challenges.

 Machine learning for forecasting